awsdocs/amazon-ecs-developer-guide/doc_source/logs.md

 # Amazon ECS Log File Locations<a name="logs"></a>

 Amazon ECS stores logs in the `/var/log/ecs` folder of your container instances\.
 There are logs available from the Amazon ECS container agent and from the `ecs-init` service that controls the state of the agent \(start/stop\) on the container instance\.
 You can view these log files by connecting to a container instance using SSH\.
-For more information, see [Connect to your container instance](instance-connect.md)\.
+For more information, see [Connect to your container instance using the classic console](instance-connect.md)\.

 **Note**
 If you are not sure how to collect all of the logs on your container instances, you can use the Amazon ECS logs collector\.
 For more information, see [Amazon ECS logs collector](ecs-logs-collector.md)\.